EC327-Final-Project/Final-Version/README.md

 # Final-Version

 This code is comprised of each team member's combined individual portions.
-Note that there are also all the images we use as well as a reference to a function we sourced from someone else, these sources are defined in our project report.
+Note that there are also all the images we use as well as a reference to a button function we sourced from TermSpar et al., these sources are defined in our project report.
 The final file that contains our submission is titled "stoned_age.cpp".
 Please download all the images that are in the file in order for the application to function correctly.

 # Installation Instructions